— Mary Oliver

 "Complice has been incredibly useful in building a durable daily writing habit.
 The Beeminder integration makes capturing data easy and the "don't break the chain" setup the timeline page has is a powerful incentive to write everyday."

-Because hey, this could be a chance to step back and make some adjustments to your life trajectory, and so it could be a missed opportunity if you just closed the tab and did something random.
+Because hey, this could be a chance to step back and do something that wouldn't have happened otherwise.
+Maybe even to make some adjustments to your life trajectory!
+So it could be a missed opportunity if you just closed the tab and went into some sort of autopilot mode.